-2019/20 2020/21

 £'000 £'000

 Integrated Transport 1,401 1,401

 'Needs Based' Highways Capital Maintenance 1,121 1,121

 Block

-- 8.6.3 The allocations for the Integrated Transport Block (ITB) 2020/21 are indicative and are awaiting confirmation from the Department for Transport (DfT). - 8.6.4 Pothole Funding of £250 million was announced in the Budget 2015.
+- 8.7.3 The allocations for the Integrated Transport Block (ITB) 2020/21 are indicative and are awaiting confirmation from the Department for Transport (DfT). - 8.7.4 Pothole Funding of £250 million was announced in the Budget 2015.
 This funding is allocated by formula shared by Local Highways Authorities between 2016/17 and 2020/21 based on the road length for which each authority is responsible.
-The allocated sum to Southend Borough Council is £65k per year until 2020/21. - 8.6.5 To allow the full delivery of the 2019/20 Local Transport Plan (LTP) programme, the full spend is proposed to be met 100% by capital grant. - Typical schemes are presented in the context of four 'Actions' as set out in the Local Transport Plan (LTP3) Implementation Plan 2015/16 to 2020/21. - The prioritisation process is set out in diagram 1 of the implementation plan.
-In addition, maintenance schemes will be progressed using the latest information from the Gaist Asset Management work. - As in previous years, there is flexibility to allocate funding between the two blocks and the LTP actions. - 8.6.6 Where already announced the capital grant allocations are included in the funding table in paragraph 8.1.

-- 8.7 The other revenue implications of the proposed new schemes and additions to the capital investment programme are set out in the table at the end of Appendix 6.
-In summary these are: - Commercial Property Investment the rental Incomes to at least cover the financing costs; - ICT Southend Operation Centre £198,000 p.a. from 2021/22 generated by selling services to other organisations, £5,000 p.a. running costs for the new museum store; - Chalkwell Hall Infants Energy Project the revenues generated covering the financing costs; - CCTV upgrade £37,000 p.a. for increased camera support and maintenance costs; - Civic Centre Boilers £5,000 p.a. savings in gas costs through greater efficiency. - 8.8 In summary, it is the Chief Finance Officer's view that the 2019/20 to 2023/24 proposed capital programme is Prudent, Affordable and Sustainable.
+The allocated sum to Southend Borough Council is £65k per year until 2020/21. - 8.7.5 To allow the full delivery of the 2019/20 Local Transport Plan (LTP) programme, the full spend is proposed to be met 100% by capital grant. - Typical schemes are presented in the context of four 'Actions' as set out in the Local Transport Plan (LTP3) Implementation Plan 2015/16 to 2020/21. - The prioritisation process is set out in diagram 1 of the implementation plan.
+In addition, maintenance schemes will be progressed using the latest information from the Gaist Asset Management work. - As in previous years, there is flexibility to allocate funding between the two blocks and the LTP actions. - 8.7.6 Where already announced the capital grant allocations are included in the funding table in paragraph 8.1.
+Appendix 5a shows the breakdown of schemes and their funding for 2019/20. - 8.8 The other revenue implications of the proposed new schemes and additions to the capital investment programme are set out in the table at the end of Appendix 6.
+In summary these are: - Commercial Property Investment the rental Incomes to at least cover the financing costs; - ICT Southend Operation Centre £198,000 p.a. from 2021/22 generated by selling services to other organisations, £5,000 p.a. running costs for the new museum store; - Chalkwell Hall Infants Energy Project the revenues generated covering the financing costs; - CCTV upgrade £37,000 p.a. for increased camera support and maintenance costs; - Civic Centre Boilers £5,000 p.a. savings in gas costs through greater efficiency. - 8.9 In summary, it is the Chief Finance Officer's view that the 2019/20 to 2023/24 proposed capital investment programme is Prudent, Affordable and Sustainable.

-9. Other Options
+10. Other Options

-9.1 The proposed Capital Investment Programme is compiled from a number of individual projects, any of which can be agreed or rejected independently of the other projects.
+10.1 The proposed Capital Investment Programme is compiled from a number of individual projects, any of which can be agreed or rejected independently of the other projects.

-10. Reasons for Recommendations
+11. Reasons for Recommendations

-10.1 The proposed Capital Investment Programme is compiled from a number of individual projects which either contribute to the delivery of the Councils ambition and desired outcomes or enhance the Councils infrastructure.
+11.1 The proposed Capital Investment Programme is compiled from a number of individual projects which either contribute to the delivery of the Councils ambition and desired outcomes or enhances the Councils infrastructure.

-11. Corporate Implications
+12. Corporate Implications

-11.1 Contribution to the Southend 2050 Road Map
+12.1 Contribution to the Southend 2050 Road Map

-In line with the Capital Investment Strategy the projects contribute to the delivery of the Southend 2050 ambition and achievement of the desired outcomes, five year roadmap and five themes (as shown in Appendix 8).
+In line with the Capital Investment Strategy the projects contribute to the delivery of the Southend 2050 ambition and achievement of the desired outcomes and five year roadmap.

-11.2 Financial Implications
+12.2 Financial Implications